PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 This position grades the programming assignments and programming exams, in Java.

 Graders work through [codePost](https://codepost.io) to provide high-quality, supportive feedback to introductory CS students.
-A detailed rubric is included, and the work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency, and clarity according to the [COS 126 Style Guide](https://docs.google.com/document/d/1t_3faRPgonwt78eM7tthA_bsjbKy6kn22cLVv4S0Bn0/edit).
+A detailed rubric is included, and the work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.

 **Responsibilities (~4-5 hrs/week):**

-- Attend weekly grader meeting 1h/week (as of Fall 2022: Wednesdays 4:30-5:30pm) to review rubric and start grading synchronously
+- Attend weekly grader meeting 2-3h/week (as of Fall 2023: Tuesdays 4:30-7pm) to review rubric and start grading synchronously.

-- Read the grader brief that is posted every week; communicate promptly when you are not able to grade on any given week
+- Grade late and remaining assignments asynchronously, about 1h/week.

-- Grade asynchronously about 3-6h/week, about 8-15 submissions, flexible (as of Fall 2022, grading due at Friday 4:30pm every week)
+- Enjoy the food that's provided in the meetings :)

 **Requirements:**